-Located at the IISc campus in Bengaluru, students and faculty across departments of the institute will work alongside IBM scientists that can help organisations leverage the power of the hybrid cloud by enabling faster, seamless and more secure adoption of hybrid cloud and Artificial Intelligence (AI).
+Located at the IISc campus in Bengaluru, students and faculty across departments of the institute will work alongside IBM scientists that can help organizations leverage the power of the hybrid cloud by enabling faster, seamless, and more secure adoption of hybrid cloud and Artificial Intelligence (AI).

 “The IBM-IISc lab will bring together two leading research organisations in industry and academia to create an ecosystem for Hybrid Cloud research in India, for India and the world,” said Gargi Dasgupta, Director, IBM Research India.

-The lab will engage not just with academia but also the broader open-source community for wider adoption and acceleration of innovation.
+The lab will engage with academia and the broader open-source community for wider adoption and acceleration of innovation.

-Adopting microservices and optimisation of cloud-native applications that leverage and advance cloud-native technologies such as Kubernetes and serverless.
+Adopting microservices and optimization of cloud-native applications that leverage and advance cloud-native technologies such as Kubernetes and serverless.